 "Two weeks from now, he'll be even further along," Steve Otten said.
-"He still probably can add another 5 pounds of muscle."
+"He still probably can add another five pounds of muscle."

 Ryan Otten said he was 100 percent.
-He's already had private workouts with two teams, and he chatted with 49ers coach Jim Harbaugh at San Jose State on Thursday.
+He's had private workouts with two teams, and he chatted with 49ers coach Jim Harbaugh on Thursday at San Jose State.
 Harbaugh was there to watch practice and talk to the team afterward.

-Otten's forte is pass catching, and that strength was on display as he caught passes from Garcia, the former 49ers quarterback.
+Otten's forte pass catching was on display as he worked with Garcia, the former 49ers quarterback.
 Otten saw about 20 passes and didn't have any drops.

-Scouts from 26 NFL teams were on hand, including from the Raiders and 49ers.
+Scouts from 26 NFL teams were on hand, including the Raiders and 49ers.